andrebellingan/YAABM/README.md

 The major outstanding issues are:

-### Contacts and transmissions

-Modelling of contacts between agents and virus transmission is not complete and produces incorrect results.

-Agents are currently assigned to provinces and each province is essentially a separate bucket with no interaction with the other buckets.
-Future development plans include

-* Modelling contacts beween agents as an undirected graph, based on household structure and contact matrix input
-* Modelling on a more granular level geographically, most likely based on wards
-* Explicitly modelling travel between regions

 ### Output format

 Output is currently written in CSV format, which makes it easy to import into whatever analysis software you would like.
 Unfortunatly the file sizes can get very large depending on the number of monte-carlo iterations.